-- 1. Understand the fundamentals of cybercrimes - 2.
-Analyze the cyber offenses and Botnets - 3.
+- 1. Identify the fundamentals of cybercrimes. - 2.
+Analyze the cyber offenses. - 3.
 Infer the cyber threats, attacks, vulnerabilities and its defensive mechanism. - 4.
-Design suitable security policies for the given requirements. - 5.
-Understand the Tools and Methods Used in Cybercrime. - 6.
-Analyze the industry practices and tools to be on par with the recent trends.
+Understand the Tools and Methods Used in Cybercrime. - 5.
+Design suitable security policies for the given requirements. - 6.
+Survey the industry practices and tools to be on par with the recent trends.